-During June 2025, Christoffer L. F. enhanced the project-origin/wallet repository by delivering a feature focused on certificate data handling improvements.
-He implemented strict validation to ensure production and consumption certificates maintain consistent 'trial' states, addressing data integrity concerns.
-Using C# and SQL, he introduced indexing and optimized queries to accelerate certificate retrieval, and wrapped explain analyze queries in safe database transactions.
-Christoffer also refactored timing and logging mechanisms to improve performance analysis and observability, while cleaning up development-time instrumentation.
-This work demonstrated depth in backend development, database optimization, and code refactoring, resulting in more reliable and performant certificate operations.
+During June 2025, Christoffer L. F. focused on enhancing certificate data handling in the project-origin/wallet repository.
+He delivered a feature that enforced strict validation to ensure production and consumption certificates were consistently marked as 'trial' or not, addressing data integrity concerns.
+Using C# and SQL, he introduced new indexing and optimized queries to accelerate certificate retrieval, and wrapped explain analyze queries in safe database transactions.
+Christoffer also refactored timing and logging mechanisms to improve performance analysis and cleaned up development-time instrumentation, resulting in more reliable metrics and observability.
+His work emphasized backend robustness and maintainability over bug fixing.

 June 2025 (project-origin/wallet) was focused on strengthening data integrity and performance in certificate handling.
 Delivered the Certificate Data Handling Improvements feature with: (1) validation to ensure production/consumption certificates are both marked as 'trial' or neither, (2) indexing and optimized queries for faster certificate retrieval, (3) safe transaction wrappers around explain analyze queries, (4) refactored timing and logging for performance analysis, and (5) cleanup of development-time instrumentation.
 The work was implemented across multiple commits to progressively enhance reliability and observability (see commits in the feature branch).
 No distinct bug fixes were recorded this month; the emphasis was on improving data integrity, performance, and instrumentation to support faster, more reliable operations.